 Street Fighter Zero has lost much of its ancestor Super Street Fighter II X roster: seventeen playable characters are just a distant memory, with now only eleven fighters (ten basically + Akuma playable using a code).
 It's interesting to rediscover each warrior with new moves and combos, but this is still quite limited: Real Bout on its side, offers sixteen characters!
 We are still far from Kof 96 and its twenty-nine fighters.
 Anyway, this is still honorable for a saga that restarts from scratch.
 SNK's game is much more difficult to clear than its competitor, and the roster richest with five more characters widens the gap on life.

-Real Bout retains the three game planes from FF3.
-These are used only to dodge, circumvent the opponent or to perform a multi-planes combo.
-The D button allows to switch from one plan to another, or strike an opponent therein; player can also recover by changing plane during a fall, or turn over when crossed up.
+In RB, game planes allow player to dodge, circumvent the opponent or perform a multi-planes combo.
+The D button have the fighter go from one plan to another, or strike an opponent therein; player can also recover by changing plane during a fall, or turn over when crossed up.
 The three other buttons are for punch, kick, and powerful blow.
-Dash, dodge and air-block are included, and the game now features reversal, counters and of course countless combos.
-Let's not forget the special moves and the furies which are legion, available in two power levels.
-In each stage it's possible to perform a 'ring out', ie throw the opponent out of the combat zone at any time to win the round!
-It's also possible to send him through the screen during a finish...
-If the duel against the machine is difficult because of a level set too high, VS is particularly addictive and fun.
+Dash, dodge and air-block are included, and the game now features reversal, furies, counters and countless combos.
+In each stage it's possible to throw the opponent out of the combat zone at any time to win the round!
 There's also the rating system at the end of each round, evaluating your performance.
 Street Fighter Zero opts for sobriety, bringing nothing really new since the X. Dash, dodge, air block, counter and reversal are also there.
 The gameplay still uses three buttons for punches and three for kicks.
-Each character has rather simplistic furies compared to Real Bout ones, but those are still very effective.
 Hitboxes and timing are significantly more precise than in the previous Street Fighter games.
-Special moves are the same as before, but the combos are more numerous and can be performed more easily than in its rival: as always with Capcom and SNK!
-One is destinated to a large audience and needs to be easy to handle, the other is way more technical.
+Special moves are the same as before, but the combos are more numerous and can be performed more easily than in its rival.
+One is destinated to a large audience and needs to be easy to handle, the other is more technical.
 Both games use a power gauge that fills up when using special attacks, and it will allow to execute furies when full.
 SFZ looks good but doesn't take any risk on the gameplay, whereas RBFF offers a ton of good ideas and innovations, despite a more delicate handling.

 In this new wave of VS fighting, SNK takes a step ahead of Capcom.
-Not only The King of Fighters is now recognized as the flagship series of versus fighting, but it appears here that Fatal Fury has better renewed itself than Street Fighter, which still stands as a very good game with this new episode.
+Fatal Fury has better renewed itself than Street Fighter, which still stands as a very good game with this new episode.
 The latter loses much of its roster and backgrounds, while the quality of the animation and graphics is significantly higher.
 The gameplay is a little more precise and slick, but provides very few new things since SSFIIx.
 Real Bout changes sharply with Fatal Fury Special and enjoys some a bunch of good news - some appeared with Fatal Fury 3 - including a great combo system, a comprehensive and fun gameplay, a proper roster and a successful realization.